-- What approaches should we use to address sustainable transportation development issues, all having geospatial implications?
+- There are many approaches to addressing sustainable transportation development issues; all having geospatial implications.
 Some approaches include Vehicle / Fuel Technological Changes, Road / Vehicle Operations Improvements, Demand Management - Mobility improvement within a transportation system often requires social and environmental disturbance mitigation.
 Impact analysis can be performed to compute the degree and nature of disturbances associated with various alternatives for transportation system improvements.
 Choosing among the alternatives is a matter of minimizing or maximizing the beneficial/detrimental impacts associated with those alternatives.
 Mitigation involves increasing the beneficial impacts while reducing the detrimental ones.
 What mitigation approaches are better than others in the context of a particular transportation system?